-The HR Committee reviews the amount and the form of compensation of directors and officers.
-The process is more fully described in this Circular under "Statement of Executive Compensation."

-The HR Committee is currently composed of three (3) independent directors, namely Jean C. Monty (Chair), Denis Berthiaume and David R. Shaw.
+- The HR Committee reviews the amount and the form of compensation of directors and officers.
+The process is more fully described in this Circular under "Statement of Executive Compensation." - The HR Committee is currently composed of three (3) independent directors, namely Jean C. Monty (Chair), Denis Berthiaume and David R. Shaw.
+If proposed Board of Director nominees are elected, the members of the HR Committee will be Jean C. Monty, Denis Berthiaume, David R. Shaw and Brian Davis.